WWII Radio Equipment

 S-9, even with a RF signal generator connected directly to the antenna

-between the grid and plate tube socket pins (plug-in, of course) can
+between the grid and plate tube socket pins (making a plug-in adapter, of course) can

 perk-up most R-45 reception problems.
 Up to three combinations of the